ariznode/Drosera-Network/update-node-version.md

 # Install
 tar -xvf drosera-operator-v1.23.1-x86_64-unknown-linux-gnu.tar.gz
 ```
-* Currently the Operator CLI version is `v1.23.1`.
+* Currently the latest Operator CLI version is `v1.23.1`.
 Verify the latest version [here](https://github.com/drosera-network/releases/releases)
-* You have to get the link of `drosera-operator-v1.x.x-x86_64-unknown-linux-gnu.tar.gz`
+* You have to get the link of `drosera-operator-v1.x.x-x86_64-unknown-linux-gnu.tar.gz` and replace the existing url in `curl -LO` command with the new release url

 Test the CLI with `./drosera-operator --version` to verify it's working.
 ```console